 \subsection{Cooling-speed limits for oracle-based QITE algorithms}

 he most challenging applications of QITE involve small post-selection probabilities, decreasing exponentially in $N$ in the worst cases.
-In an effort to reduce the overall complexity [see Eq.\ \eqref{eq:Qcomp}], this has fueled a long race \citep{PW09, BB10,chowdhury2017,QSDP17,vanApeldoorn2020quantumsdpsolvers,gilyen2019} to improve $q(\beta,\varepsilon')$, going from the seminal $\mathcal{O}\big(\beta\,{\rm poly}(1/\varepsilon')\big)$ of \citep{PW09} to the recent {$\mathcal{O}\big(\sqrt{2\max[e^2\,\beta, \ln(2/\varepsilon')]\,\ln(4/\varepsilon')}\big)$} of \citep{gilyen2019} or the additive scaling of Eq.\ \eqref{eq:BEquery}.
+In an effort to reduce the overall complexity [see Eq.\ \eqref{eq:Qcomp}], this has fueled a long race \cite{PW09, BB10,chowdhury2017,QSDP17,vanApeldoorn2020quantumsdpsolvers,gilyen2019} to improve $q(\beta,\varepsilon')$, going from the seminal $\mathcal{O}\big(\beta\,{\rm poly}(1/\varepsilon')\big)$ of \cite{PW09} to the recent {$\mathcal{O}\big(\sqrt{2\max[e^2\,\beta, \ln(2/\varepsilon')]\,\ln(4/\varepsilon')}\big)$} of \cite{gilyen2019} or the additive scaling of Eq.\ \eqref{eq:BEquery}.
 However, to our knowledge, no runtime limit for QITE simulations {has been} established.
-This contrasts with {RTE}, where fundamental runtime lower bounds are given by the ``no-fast-forwarding theorem" \cite{Berry2007,Berry2014,Berry2015a}.
-Thes{e a}re saturated by optimal {RTE} algorithms \citep{low2017optimal,Low2019hamiltonian,gilyen2019}.
+This contrasts with real-time evolution (RTE), where fundamental runtime lower bounds are given by the ``no-fast-forwarding theorem" \cite{Berry2007,Berry2014,Berry2015a}.
+Thes{e a}re saturated by optimal {RTE} algorithms \cite{low2017optimal,Low2019hamiltonian,gilyen2019}.
 Here we derive an analogous bound for imaginary time, {which we call cooling-speed limit in allusion to the use of QITE to cool systems down to their ground state. }

-More precisely, in Sec.\ \ref{sec:lowerbound}, we prove a universal efficiency limit for QITE primitives based on block-encoded oracles.
+More precisely, we prove a universal efficiency limit for QITE primitives based on block-encoded oracles.
 This is convenient as it directly applies to our primitive with lowest query complexity, i.e. $P_1$.

 \begin{thm}[Imaginary-time no-fast-forwarding theorem] Let $\beta>0$ and $0<\varepsilon'<\alpha/2$.
 Then, any $(\beta,\varepsilon',\alpha)$-QITE-primitive querying block-encoding Hamiltonian oracles has query complexity at least $q_{\min}(\beta,\varepsilon',\alpha)\geq \tilde q$, where $\tilde q\in\mathbb{R}_{>0}$ is the unique solution to the equation